2006 QV89

-' (also written 2006 QV89) is an Apollo near-Earth asteroid roughly 30 m in diameter.
+' is an Apollo near-Earth asteroid roughly 30 m in diameter.
 It was discovered on 29 August 2006 when the asteroid was about 0.03 AU from Earth and had a solar elongation of 150 degrees.

 Recovery

-The asteroid was recovered on 11 August 2019 by the Canada–France–Hawaii Telescope, extending the observation arc from 10 days to 12 years. will make a closest approach to Earth on 27 September 2019 at a distance of 0.0463 AU.
-The August 2019 orbit solution will pass about 600000 km further from Earth than the 2006 orbit solution.
+The asteroid was recovered on 11 August 2019 by the Canada–France–Hawaii Telescope, extending the observation arc from 10 days to 12 years. will make a closest approach to Earth on 19 December 2032 at a distance of 0.02049 AU.
+The August 2019 orbit solution passed about 600000 km further from Earth than the 2006 orbit solution.
 It was removed from the Sentry Risk Table on 11 August 2019.

 Possible Earth impact

 has a low 1.07° orbital inclination with respect to the Ecliptic plane and an Earth-MOID of only 10200 km.
 Where Earth will be on a given date was known, but given the relatively old and short observation arc (10 days in 2006) it could not be predicted accurately where the asteroid will be on its orbit.
 Based on the available data, the Sentry Risk Table showed an estimated 1 in 9100 chance of the asteroid impacting Earth on 9 September 2019.
 The nominal JPL Horizons 9 September 2019 Earth distance was 0.05 AU with a 3-sigma uncertainty of ± 10 million km.
 NEODyS also listed the nominal 9 September 2019 Earth distance as 0.05 AU.
 The European Space Agency listed the odds of impact at a comparable 1 in 7300 on 9 September 2019.

 A Monte Carlo simulation using Solex 12 with 1000 clones of the asteroid showed that the asteroid's possible positions overlap Earth.
 The line of variation (LOV) passed over Antarctica and the southern tip of Argentina.